Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined to put up more than 50.5 points in five of 10 games this season.
+- Oklahoma State and its opponents have combined to score more than 49.5 points in five of 10 games this season.

-- Oklahoma has combined with its opponents to score more than 50.5 points in seven of 11 games this season.

-- The combined points per game average of the two teams, 70.3, is 19.8 points more than Saturday's over/under.
+- Saturday's total is 20.8 points lower than the two team's combined 70.3 points per game average.

-- This contest's over/under is 11.4 points more than the 39.1 these two squads combine to allow per game this season.
+- This contest's over/under is 10.4 points greater than the 39.1 these two squads combine to surrender per game this season.

-- The Cowboys and their opponents have scored an average of 52.4 points per game in 2021, 1.9 more than Saturday's total.
+- Cowboys games this season feature an average total of 52.4 points, a number 2.9 points higher than Saturday's over/under.

-- The 50.5-point total for this game is 12.3 points below the 62.8 points per game average total in Sooners games this season.
+- The 62.8 PPG average total in Sooners games this season is 13.3 points more than this game's over/under.

 Oklahoma State Stats and Trends